shawn-nyk/tp/docs/DeveloperGuide.md

 The `InformationDisplay` appears at the right of the application and it consists of UI `CompanyDisplay`, `ApplicationDisplay`, `ProfileDisplay`.
 The `InformationDisplay` displays the full information regarding the data item. <br/>

-The `ResultDisplay` and `CommandBox` appears at the bottom of the application and the `ResultDisplay` is above the `CommandBox` even though the UI does not show it explictly. <br/>
+The `ResultDisplay` and `CommandBox` appears at the bottom of the application and the `ResultDisplay` is above the `CommandBox` even though the UI does not show it explicitly. <br/>

 The `UI` components uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching .fxml files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-T15-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T15-4/tp/blob/master/src/main/resources/view/MainWindow.fxml).
 The styling of the application is mainly at [`MainWindow.css`](https://github.com/AY2021S1-CS2103T-T15-4/tp/blob/master/src/main/resources/view/MainWindow.css).